kumahq/kuma/docs/madr/decisions/038-meshmetric-profiles.md

 * should cover all typical scenarios
 * non-typical scenarios can be handled by include/exclude
 * allows us to build some automation to make it more resilient to changes
-* should be faster when done in Envoy as supposed to in kuma-dp
+* more flexible than implementing in Envoy

 ### Negative Consequences

-* implementation in Envoy might be less flexible
+* more processing power needed to filter metrics in kuma-dp

 ## Links